nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 - `m` can no longer be used to mark tasks.

 #### Clearing all tasks : `clear`
-Clears all tasks from the task list.
+Clears all tasks from the task list.<br>
 Format: `clear`

 #### Specifying a data storage location : `store`
-Specifies a folder as the data storage location
+Specifies a folder as the data storage location.<br>
 Format: `store FILE_PATH`

 > FILE_PATH must be a valid directory path on the local computer